Quantifying Good and Bad Customer Service in Retail

 Bottom Line is that every single dollar Paul’s generates comes from the shortfall at Big Grocery.
 Every penny.
 There is no single reason why Paul’s should even exist but they THRIVE.
 If I had a shot at Big Grocery’s training I could put Paul’s into siege mode.
 Right now Big Grocery is Paul’s lifeline.

-The last comment needs to be approved.
+The last comment and 3 other comment(s) need to be approved.

 0 replies